 - Professional social media and networking sites;

 - Corporate websites;

 - Research laboratory websites; and

 Please note that where we collect your information through publicly available sources, we may do so with the aid of algorithmic software programmes.
 These programmes search the web to help us find suitable Experts for specific Client purposes.

 - Administration: for registration and general administration, creating and administering login credentials and for record-keeping purposes;

-- Making Connections: to help put you in touch with advice-seekers (if you are a Consultant), or Consultants (if you are an advice-seeker) and arrange connections;
+- Making Connections: to help put you in touch with advice-seekers (if you are an Expert), or Expert (if you are an advice-seeker) and arrange connections;

 - Market Research: to carry out market research so that we can improve the services we offer;